Deformations of free boundary CMC hypersurfaces: Free boundary disks in the unit ball

 where $L_0$ is the linear operator in \eqref{eq:linearizelambda}.
 Note that $\Sigma_{(0,\lambda)}$ is the fixed point set of the reflection about the hyperplane $\R^n=\{e_{n+1}\}^\perp$, and this involution is an isometry of $B^{n+1}_\lambda$ for all $\lambda$.
 Thus, $\Sigma_{(0,\lambda)}$ is totally geodesic (in particular, minimal) for all $\lambda$ and hence $L_0\psi=0$.
 Since $h'(0)\neq0$, we conclude that $\psi\in C^{k,\alpha}_\partial(D^n)$ is a solution to \eqref{eq:Lpsi=1}.
 Similarly to \eqref{eq:robin}, it is easy to see that this is equivalent to

 Since each $\Sigma_{(h(s),\lambda(s))}$ is invariant by rotations around the $x_{n+1}$-axis, then $\psi$ must be a radial function.

-Now, we claim that \eqref{eq:Lpsi=1-disk} admits a unique radial solution.
+We claim that \eqref{eq:Lpsi=1-disk} admits a unique radial solution.
 This follows easily from the fact that $D^n$ is nondegenerate as a rotationally invariant CMC free boundary hypersurface in $B^{n+1}$, see Remark~\ref{rem:noradialJacobifields}.
 Namely, the difference of any two radial solutions of \eqref{eq:Lpsi=1-disk} would be a radial Jacobi field along $D^n$.
-By inspection, one sees that the function $\tfrac{1}{2n}(|x|^2+1)$ is a radial solution of \eqref{eq:Lpsi=1-disk}, and therefore, by uniqueness, $\psi=\tfrac{1}{2n}(|x|^2+1)$.
-Such function is positive on $D^n$, and this concludes the proof. \end{proof}
+By inspection, one sees that $\tfrac{1}{2n}(|x|^2+1)$ is a radial solution of \eqref{eq:Lpsi=1-disk}, and therefore, by uniqueness, $\psi=\tfrac{1}{2n}(|x|^2+1)$.
+This function is positive on $D^n$, which concludes the proof. \end{proof}

-\begin{remark} Thanks to Remark~\ref{rem:perturbfoliation}, the conclusion of Proposition~\ref{prop:foliationdisk} still holds when the family $\{\Sigma_s\}$ does not contain surfaces that are invariant by rotations, but it is \emph{$C^1$-close} to a family of hypersurfaces that are invariant by rotations around the $x_{n+1}$-axis. \end{remark}
+\begin{remark} By Remark~\ref{rem:perturbfoliation}, the conclusion of Proposition~\ref{prop:foliationdisk} still holds when the family $\{\Sigma_s\}$ does not contain surfaces that are invariant by rotations, but is \emph{$C^1$-close} to a family of hypersurfaces invariant under rotations around the $x_{n+1}$-axis. \end{remark}